sangeeth518/Golang-Postgres-Crud/README.md

 # Golang-Postgres-Crud
-This is a basic crud operation using postgresql DB
+This is a basic crud operation using gorm in postgresql DB